cqqccqc/webpack-utf8-bom/README.md

   ...
   plugins: [
     // Add plugin in plugins list
-    // true for add bom
+    // true for adding bom
-    // false for remove bom
+    // false for removing bom
     new BomPlugin(true)
   ],